Kim A. Snyder

-Kim A. Snyder is an American filmmaker and producer.
-Previously, she spent some time contributing to Variety.
+Kim A. Snyder is an American Oscar-nominated and Peabody award-winning filmmaker and producer.

 Snyder made her directorial debut with the 2000 documentary, I Remember Me, a biographical film chronicling her struggles with Chronic Fatigue Syndrome (CFS).
 In 2016, Snyder won at the Crested Butte Film Festival ACTNow award for Newtown and was nominated at Sundance Film Festival in Grand Jury Prize-Documentary.

 She currently resides in New York City.